 Evidence-Based Intervention

 CBT is considered the first-line or gold-standard psychotherapeutic technique in treating major depressive disorder.
-The intervention addresses depressive symptoms through cognitive restructuring and behavioral activation in which individuals are taught skills to enhance their awareness about the interconnection between their thoughts, emotions, and behaviors (Alavi et al., 2023; Luo et al., 2020).
+The CBT addresses depressive symptoms through cognitive restructuring and behavioral activation in which individuals are taught skills to enhance their awareness about the interconnection between their thoughts, emotions, and behaviors (Alavi et al., 2023; Luo et al., 2020).
 The delivery of CBT could involve face-to-face sessions or electronically-supported sessions, with both strategies finding support in practice settings.
 Although online or electronically-supported CBT addresses cost and accessibility barriers, 1:1 or face-to-face CBT has been associated with better therapeutic alliance (Mercadal Rotger & Cabré, 2022).
 Consequently, this could lead to continued engagement with treatment and sustained effects.
-The intervention has received widespread support from different organizations.
+Cognitive behavioral therapy has received widespread support from different organizations.
 For example, the Association for Behavioral and Cognitive Therapies (ABCT) is among the national organizations supporting the use of CBT.
 The organization has continually promoted the delivery of CBT by healthcare practitioners and championed the adoption of evidence-based clinical practice guidelines in the delivery of the intervention.

 Evidence Synthesis

-The search for evidence led to the identification of 10 peer-reviewed studies supporting the use of CBT for depression across different populations.
-The articles included level I evidence, including randomized controlled trials (Brown et a., 2021; Serfaty et al., 2020; Zuo et al., 2022), a randomized clinical trial (Rauen et al., 2020), and systematic reviews and meta-analysis of RCTs( Charron & Gorey, 2022; Luo et al., 2020; Nuraeni et al., 2023) and level II evidence encompassing quasi-experimental studies (Alavi et al., 2023; Minjie et al., 2023) and a systematic review and meta-analysis of RCTs and quasi-experimental research (Kambeitz-Ilankovic et al., 2022).
+The search for evidence led to the identification of 10 studies published in peer-reviewed journals supporting the use of CBT for depression across different populations.
+The articles included level I evidence, including randomized controlled trials (Brown et a., 2021; Serfaty et al., 2020; Zuo et al., 2022), a randomized clinical trial (Rauen et al., 2020), and systematic reviews and meta-analysis of RCTs( Charron & Gorey, 2022; Luo et al., 2020; Nuraeni et al., 2023) and level II evidence encompassing quasi-experimental studies (Alavi et al., 2023; Minjie et al., 2023) and a systematic review Kambeitz-Ilankovic et al., 2022).
 Two themes were developed from the studies: the effects of CBT on depressive symptoms and the effects of CBT on quality of life (QoL).

 Main Themes in the Research